Shadowman405/LifoCollections/CONTRIBUTING.md

     - `LifoCollections` version
     - OS version
     - Xcode version

+## How to Submit a PR

+1. Make sure that the code builds successfully on the branch which you want to merge to the target branch.
+1. You should check that your code conforms to code style guide (you could follow the steps from the [Code style conformation](./CONTRIBUTING.md#Code style conformation)).
+1. Make sure that your PR has an addressed issue attached to it.
+1. Your PR description should describe the list of changes in it.
+1. Your PR shouldn't have any conflicts with the target branch.

 ## Code style conformation

 You can find configuration for **SwiftFormat**  [here](./.swiftformat) and **SwiftLint** [here](./.swiftlint)

 Follow these steps to apply our style guide rules to your code: